jeuxdemains/Paradox3D-software/README.md

 # Paradox3D - Software based 3D renderer and game engine

 This project is incomplete and rather a draft than anything else.
-It was meant to (and still is) grow to a full blown retro FPS game engine.
+It was meant to (and still is) grow to a full-blown retro FPS game engine.

-Read the code with a grain of salt as it's not refactored neither complete.
+Read the code with a grain of salt as it's not well refactored nor complete for that matter.

 It's all coded from scratch (with minor exceptions) in plain C.

 ## Some of the features include: